Food news: making headlines this week

-Australian bread manufacturer Tip Top introduced 100 percent recycled and recyclable cardboard bread tags in South Australia last year, and has now launched its sustainable bag tags in Victoria and NSW.
-The initiative will remove almost 100 million tags across the three states, potentially removing 35 tonnes of plastic tags from entering waste streams.
-As the cardboard tags are rolled out across Australia and New Zealand, the move will eventually eliminate 400 million pieces of single-use plastic every year.
+Australian bread manufacturer Tip Top introduced 100 percent recycled and recyclable cardboard bread tags in South Australia last year.
+It has now launched its sustainable bag tags in Victoria and NSW.
+The initiative will remove almost 100 million tags across the three states.
+This potentially removes 35 tonnes of plastic tags from entering waste streams.
+As the tags are rolled out across Australia and New Zealand, the move will eventually eliminate 400 million pieces of single-use plastic every year.
 The brand’s next goal is to make all Tip Top packaging 100 percent recyclable, reusable or compostable by 2025.

-Tip Top encourages consumers to recycle the cardboard tags in kerbside recycling bins by tucking the tag inside other paper or cardboard products, such as an envelope or paper bag.
+Tip Top encourages consumers to recycle the cardboard tags in kerbside recycling bins.
+Just tuck the tag inside other paper or cardboard products, such as an envelope or paper bag.
 This will give them the best chance of being recycled rather than being sent to landfill.

 Gourmet Traveller Restaurant Awards return

-The Gourmet Traveller Restaurant Awards will return in 2021 after a hiatus last year, with award winners – including the prestigious Restaurant of the Year – to be revealed at a special awards dinner on October 27 at Gimlet at Cavendish House in Melbourne.
+The Gourmet Traveller Restaurant Awards will return in 2021 after a hiatus last year.
+Award winners – including Restaurant of the Year – will be revealed at a special awards dinner on October 27 at Gimlet at Cavendish House in Melbourne.

-With support from Visit Victoria, the event will be held in Melbourne for the first time in 10 years to celebrate the city’s resilient and world-class hospitality industry.
-Often regarded as Australia’s culinary capital, Melbourne is emerging from the most challenging chapter in hospitality history and is once again ready to serve.
+The event will be held in Melbourne for the first time in 10 years to celebrate the city’s resilient and world-class hospitality industry.
+Often regarded as Australia’s culinary capital, Melbourne is emerging from the most challenging chapter in hospitality history.

-The awards are the Oscars of the Australian food and wine scene, and are our longest-running national restaurant awards, beginning back in 1981.
+The awards are the Oscars of the Australian food and wine scene.
+They’re also are our longest-running national restaurant awards, starting back in 1981.
 Previous years have seen acclaimed fine-diners such as Attica and Quay claim the Restaurant of the Year prize.

-Awards will also be presented for Best New Restaurant, Best Wine Bar, Best New Talent, Restaurant Personality of the Year and, to support the tourism sector, there’ll also be a Best Destination Dining award.
-This year also sees the return of the peer-voted Chef of the Year, which will recognise a single chef for their contribution to Australian dining.
+Awards will also be presented for Best New Restaurant, Best Wine Bar, Best New Talent and Restaurant Personality of the Year.
+To support the tourism sector, there’ll also be a Best Destination Dining award.
+This year also sees the return of the peer-voted Chef of the Year.
+This will recognise a single chef for their contribution to Australian dining.